harness/developer-hub/tutorials/cd-pipelines/virtual-machine/pdc.md

 1. In **Project Setup**, select **Delegates**.
     1. Select **Delegates**.
         1. Select **Install delegate**.
-For this tutorial, let's explore how to install the Docker Delegate.
+For this tutorial, let's explore how to install the Docker delegate.
-        2. In the command provided, `ACCOUNT_ID`, `MANAGER_ENDPOINT` and `DELEGATE_TOKEN` are auto-populated values that you can obtain from the delegate Installation wizard.
+        2. In the command provided, `ACCOUNT_ID`, `MANAGER_ENDPOINT` and `DELEGATE_TOKEN` are auto-populated values that you can obtain from the delegate installation wizard.

             ```bash
             docker run --cpus=1 --memory=2g \